Lemala Camp is situated on the eastern side of the Ngorongoro Crater in Tanzania ...

-Lemala Ngorongoro has nine comfortable Meru-style tents located in a grove of umbrella thorn acacia trees.
+Lemala Ngorongoro has nine comfortable tents located in a grove of umbrella thorn acacia trees.
 All are en-suite and are decorated in a similar style.
 They stretch out to the east of the lounge and mess tent and while each can be equipped with either two twin beds or one double bed, it is normally the closest and furthest tents, #1 and #9, which have the king-size beds, while #7 and #8 are set up as twins.
 The beds are covered with neutral white bedspreads brightened-up with a couple of colourful scatter cushions.
 At the end of each bed are matching brightly coloured kikois, some in orange or red, adding a splash of colour to the tent.

 In a corner of each tent at Lemala Ngorongoro is a small writing desk with a reading lamp; our tent also had a couple of wildlife magazines to browse through.
 A leather director's chair stands in front of the desk.
 There are also two wooden lockable chests which can be used either to put your luggage on or for locking your valuables away.
 On the far side of each tent is a metal and canvas shelving and hanging unit for storing clothes.

 A canvas screen separates the bedroom area from the bathroom, behind which is a spacious area with a table and a mirror.
 Here is a freestanding washstand with a brass basin on top, next to which soft, fluffy white towels are stored.
 The flush toilet and the shower are in two separate cubicles, each leading off the changing area.

-Hot water for the basin, as well as the shower, needs to be asked for a few minutes in advance.
-(The Lemala team of staff will then heat water over the fire, and fill your 'system' when you request it; we had lovely hot showers within 15 minutes of asking.
+Hot water for the basin, as well as the shower, needs to be requested a few minutes in advance.
+The Lemala team will then heat water over the fire, and fill your reservoir: we had hot showers within 15 minutes of asking.
 Snug bath robes are provided (as are hot water bottles, which are tucked into your bed while you're at dinner).